Written by: Genevieve R. Moore PhD

 CBD: Preventing Cell Migration

-A frustrating problem for women who surgically remove their endometriotic lesions is that the endometriosis frequently comes back.
+A frustrating problem for patients who have their endometriotic lesions surgically removed is that the endometriosis frequently comes back.
 However, scientists recently discovered that endocannabinoids are involved in regulating cell-migration.

 It turns out that molecules like CBD can stop endometriotic cells from migrating (by blocking the activation of the GPR18 receptor).
 However, molecules like THC that activate this receptor could potentially increase cell migration.
 This suggests that women who self-medicate with THC should consider counterbalancing its effects with CBD.